The domestic cat (Felis catus) is one of the most recently evolved species within the Felidae family.

 Evolution and adaptation of Felis catus

 Co-existence of cats and humans is evident from fossil records from early human settlements, although these have been assumed to be wild cats.
 The development of true domestication (or perhaps more accurately ‘taming’ of cats) was previously thought to have occurred in Egypt around 3600 years ago.
-Skulls of cats found in Egyptian cat burial grounds (called Mau by the Egyptians) have been identified as mainly being of the species Felis sylvestris lybica (the African wildcat) and it is this wild cat living in Asia and North Africa that is now thought to have been the major ancestor of the modern-day Felis catus.
+Skulls of cats found in Egyptian cat burial grounds (called Mau by the Egyptians) have been identified as mainly being of the species Felis sylvestris lybica (the African wildcat) (some texts will also classify the African wildcat as Felis lybica lybica) and it is this wild cat living in Asia and North Africa that is now thought to have been the major ancestor of the modern-day Felis catus.
 However, more recent evidence shows that feline domestication probably occurred about 10,000 years ago or more in the Middle East, in the region of the Fertile Crescent.
 The earliest true record of domestication comes from a cat that was found deliberately buried with its owner in a grave in Cyprus, some 9500 years ago, and it is assumed that domestication will have begun some time before this as there were no native cats on Cyprus.

 Living near people